CIRED/cired.digital/README.md

 -    La pertinence des réponses
 -    L'impact sur la diffusion scientifique

-## Organisation de `cired.digital/`

-This project's goal is to implement a chatbot with CIRED publications.

-### credentials

-Project's secret keys and passwords.

-- Contents not versionned on GitHub, not synced by Nextcloud.
-- Must be transferred securely to production.
-- Templates are `src/docker/ops/config.upstream/env/*.env`, which is pulled from upstream with `src/docker/ops/install.sh`.
-- Then edit files with their own local API_KEYs.
+## Annotated map

+Note: only `cired.digital/` is versionned and open.
+Its sibling directories are project-confidential.

+CIRED.digital/
+├ accounting/       # finances
+├ discussions/      # meetings and emails
+├ documents/        # deliverables
+├ secrets/          # keys, logins, configurations...
+└ cired.digital/    # **This repo**
+  ├ data/             # Raw and processed research documents
+  | ├ source/           # raw downloaded files
+  | ├ prepared/         # files ready to upload to R2R.
+  | └ archived/         # volumes snapshots
+  ├ docs/               # Technical documentation and guidelines ├ reports/            # Analytical outputs
+  ├ src/              # Application source code
+  | ├ analytics/        # Logging usage and user feedback
+  | ├ frontend/         # Main user interface
+  | ├ intake/           # Data retrieval and preparation
+  | └ docker/            # Scripts for R2R, analytics and frontend containers
+  |   ├ compose.yaml          # docker compose configuration.
+  |   ├ ops/                  # Bash scripts to manage the stack state.
+  |   ├ user_configs/         # Custom configuration files accessible to the application the `r2r` container.
+  |   ├ user_tools/           # Custom tool files accessible to the application in the `r2r` container.
+Not used yet.
+  |   ├ scripts/              # Scripts made available to r2r container.
+Copied from `config.upstream`, do not modify.
+  |   └ config.upstream/      # Temporary directory - not versionned in our repo.
+  └ tests/            # Automated tests

 ### `data/`
-raw PDFs, extracted text, metadata, summaries, chunks, vector indexes...
-Data contents is not versionned in the git, only the directory structure and the README.md.
+- Not versionned in the git, only the directory structure and the README.md.

-data/source, data/prepared and data/archived are reserved purely for storage.
-Do not place processing scripts or metadata code there.
-All transformation logic should live under `src/`.
+- Do not place processing scripts or metadata code there.
+- All transformation logic should live under `src/intake/`.

-Consider files in `data/source` `data/prepared` and `data/archived`  as immutable: its state cannot be modified after it is created.
-Any “change” to an immutable yields a brand-new object, leaving the original intact.
+- Manage files in `data/source` `data/prepared` and `data/archived` as immutable: cannot be modified after it is created.
+Instead of changing a file, create a new one.
+Timestamp in the filename.

 ### `docs/`
-architecture docs, OpenAPI spec, runbooks, ethics guidelines, technical documentations, diagrams.
+- Human‑readable
-Human‑readable, preferably markdown.
+- Preferably markdown.
-Versionned.
+- Versionned.
+- Please read `CODE_STYLE.md` and  `CONTRIBUTING.md`.
+- Early architecture in `blueprints.md` is outdated.

 ### `reports/`
-Generated output.
+- Generated output.
-Contents is not versionned, only the directory and the README.md.
+- Contents is not versionned, only the directory and the README.md.
+- Contents is precious: make copies under `CIRED.digital/documents`.

 ### `src/`

-Project's code.
-See `src/README.md` for an architectural overview then `docs/blueprints.md` for details.
-Guidelines are in `docs/CODE_STYLE.md`.

-### `tests/`
-unit & integration tests
-Mirrors the organisation of `src/`

-Pour en savoir plus: (https://deepwiki.com/MinhHaDuong/cired.digital)
+- Versionned.